Striving for Racial Equity

 I think we should put on the “Howdie Folks” banner “All Lives Matter so wear your mask!!!”

-d00zie about 4 years ago
+d00zie over 4 years ago

 Golden can begin to make everyone feel welcome and at home in Golden by displaying a Black Lives Matter banner on the Welcome to Golden Arch sign.

-SarahCarrasco about 4 years ago
+SarahCarrasco over 4 years ago

 One of the easiest ways to be a welcoming and inclusive community is not to try and turn somebody else's tragedy into "wholesome entertainment for the whole family."